EPD1223/Final_project/README.md

 You can visualize the resulting trees using software like FigTree or Dendroscope.

 #Run MrBayes
+Assumptions:
-Assumptions: MrBayes assumes the model provided accurately reflects how your sequences evolved.
-Assumes the posterior probaility distribution reflects the credibility of trees given your data and model.
-Assumes the evolutionary process is homogenous aross the tree.
+  1. MrBayes assumes the model provided accurately reflects how your sequences evolved.
+  2. Assumes the posterior probaility distribution reflects the credibility of trees given your data and model.
+  3. Assumes the evolutionary process is homogenous aross the tree.
+Limitations:
-Limitations: Bayesian methods are computationally intensive - especially for large datasets.
+  1. Bayesian methods are computationally intensive - especially for large data sets.
-Priors can influence results if the data is weak or limited.
-Chains main fail to converge or get stuck in local optima.
-MrBayes infers relative branch lengths, not divergence times.
+  2. Priors can influence results if the data is weak or limited.
+  3. Chains main fail to converge or get stuck in local optima.
+  4. MrBayes infers relative branch lengths, not divergence times.

 Install MrBayes
 Convert Helianthus_aligned.aln file into NEXUS file, use the online tool, Phylogeny.fr,